seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

    the forward window; hourly buys 24× the storage and zero independent observations. `[решение принято мной]` Discarded: hourly.
 Reversed if the Boss starts trading intraday.
-2. **Coverage is 25 of 28 by construction.** `fut:true` pairs (HYPE, XMR, LIT)
+2. **Coverage is 25 of 28 by construction.** The three `fut:true` assets
-   have no spot mirror, and Binance production hosts answer HTTP 451 from Actions (inv.
+   (HYPE, XMR, LIT) have no spot leg in this system (§3.14), and Binance production hosts answer HTTP 451 from Actions (inv.
 24).
-They are attempted on every run and recorded as explicit skip lines, so the gap is measured rather than assumed.
+They are attempted on every run and recorded as explicit skip lines, so the gap is measured rather than assumed. **Corrected 22.08:** the classifier must key on the `fut:true` declaration, not on what the mirror answered — a ghost row for a delisted pair made two of the three read as `dead market`, and `dead market` counts as a hard skip, so `status` was `partial` on a fully healthy day.
+A field that says «degraded» every single day says nothing at all; the fix is in the queue below.
 3. **`#N` is NOT recorded.** The board's number is produced inside `update()` by `byScore` → strip filter → `assignRanks`, which is not callable in isolation;
    recording it would mean reimplementing it, and inv.
 21 forbids that.
 It is